Everton-Colombo/PyEBM/README.md

-# EBM Works
+# PyEBM

-Welcome to the **EBM Works** repository!
+Welcome to the **PyEBM** repository!
 This project currently hosts two main components:

 1. **PyEBM**
     A Python-based implementation of Explainable Boosting Machines (EBM), designed with flexibility and customization in mind.